JampaUchoa/jampa.dev/_posts/blogs-in-a-post-gpt-era.md

 ---
-title: 'If an AI can write this blog, why bother?'
+title: 'If an AI can write this blog, why should I bother?'
 subtitle: "Blogs in a post ChatGPT era"
 excerpt: 'For every draft that I had, OpenAI brought almost the same points, so obviously someone has said those points before, so why bother writing them again?!'
-coverImage: '/assets/blog/jr-eng/og-image.jpg'
 date: '2022-12-07T05:35:07.322Z'
 hidden: false
 ---